TOP-6 Mistakes Beginners Make in Caring for their Fish

-But overfeeding your fish can result in major problems for your little waterborne pets.
+But overfeeding your underwater inhabitants can result in major problems for your little waterborne pets.
 And it’s not just because they’ll become obese or end up with a fatty liver.
 Putting too much food in your tank will lead to excess waste that chemically alters your tank water.
 And this can lead to your fish getting sick or even dying.

 So, how can you keep from overfeeding?
 It’s a good idea to only give them an amount of food that they can eat within five minutes.
 If you load them up with a whole buffet’s worth of food, there’s a good chance that they’ll end up overeating and that there will still be food left over.
 If that happens, waste is bound to be a problem.

 So, keep from loading them up with too much food and you’ll go a long way toward avoiding this common mistake.